- Solicitors For Business

 - News & Events

-If you have left your job as a direct result of a breach of contract by your employer, the constructive dismissal solicitors at JMW are here to help.
-Should you be entitled to it, we can help you make a claim for compensation, or we can provide invaluable guidance as you take the case to an employment tribunal.
+If you have left your job as a direct result of a breach of contract by your employer, or are considering resigning because of something your employer has done, the employment solicitors at JMW are here to help.
+Should you be entitled to it, we can help you make a claim for compensation, or we can provide invaluable guidance as you take the case to an employment tribunal, or help with pursuing a grievance, or assist with exit negotiations.

 We have years of experience providing expert legal advice and services to people who believe themselves to have been the victim of constructive dismissal.
 Both claiming compensation and taking a case to an employment tribunal require rigorous attention to detail and an understanding of complex legal issues; for this the assistance of a specialist legal team is essential.